 - Make money from your video content (without the cost or loss of control)

 For other ways to leverage your growing YouTube channel, take a look at our previous article: 10 Ways You Can Make Money on YouTube.

 The short answer to this question is: Yes, but not per video view.
-YouTube pays creators for ad views on their channels.
+Instead, YouTube pays creators for ad views on their channels.

 Here’s what that means.

-- Adhere to the YouTube monetization policies
+- Commitment to adhere to the YouTube monetization policies

 - Live in a region where YPP is available